leventkaragol/libcpp-channel/README.md

 ## What is the channel used for and why do I need it?

+In developed applications, there is often a need to exchange messages between different parts of the code.
+When these code blocks are not directly connected and run on separate threads, managing communication between them becomes more challenging, especially if there are multiple producers and consumers of messages.
+In such cases, channels are structures used to facilitate communication between independent blocks of code in a thread-safe manner.
+While they may resemble events in appearance, their operating logic is more akin to message queues.

+Here are a few situations where you might need channels:

+* **Thread-Safe Data Exchange is Required**: When you need to ensure thread-safe communication between multiple threads
+* **Decoupling Producers and Consumers**: Decouple the producers and consumers of data, allowing them to operate independently
+* **Managing Multiple Producers and Consumers**: When you have multiple threads producing and consuming data, and you need a mechanism to manage their interactions
+* **Implementing FIFO Message Queues**: Ensure that messages are processed in the order they were received
+* **Simplifying Synchronization**: Simplify the synchronization logic in your application, avoiding complex locking mechanisms
+* **Improving Parallelism**: Distribute tasks across multiple threads, enhancing parallelism and performance
+* **Handling Real-Time Data**: Manage the quick and secure transmission of real-time data between threads
+* **Designing Scalable Systems**: Build scalable systems where components can be added or removed without affecting other parts of the system

 ## How to add it to my project?